SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Define_New_API.md

 > - A simple example is included in the [Automation script example](#creating-the-api-automation-script).
 > - For more insight into which HTTP status codes to use in which circumstances, see [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

-## Creating an API and token(s) in Automation
+## Creating an API and token(s) in DataMiner Automation

-1. Open your API script in the Automation app in DataMiner Cube and click *Configure API...* at the bottom of the window.
+1. Open your API script in the Automation module in DataMiner Cube and click *Configure API* at the bottom of the window.

    This will open a window where you can create the API.